gyoisamurai/GyoiThon/README.md

  GyoiThon executes the above "Step1" - "Step4" fully automatically.
  **User's operation only inputs the top URL** of the target web server in GyoiThon.

- Using GyoiThon is easy!
+ It is very easy!
  You can identify vulnerabilities of the web servers without taking time and effort.

 ## Procesing flow
 #### Step 1.
 Gather HTTP responses.
- GyoiThon gathers several responses of target website while **crawling**.
+ GyoiThon gathers several HTTP responses of target website while **crawling**.
  The following are example of HTTP responses gathered by GyoiThon.

  * Example.1